Charlie Timmins

 Charles Timmins (29 May 1922 – 13 April 2010) was an English footballer.

 Born in Birmingham, Timmins signed for Birmingham City before the Second World War.
 However, his registration papers were lost after heavy bombing in the Birmingham area.

+Timmins served in the British Army throughout the Second World War as a Vehicular Driver in the 4th Field Squadron Royal Engineers before returning home in 1946.

 In the summer of 1948, Timmins signed for Coventry City.

-Timmins had given up hope of pursuing a career in top-flight football and was playing for non-league Jack Moulds Athletic in Birmingham when Coventry manager Harry Storer turned up unannounced at the Timmins family home and persuaded him to sign for Coventry City.
+He had given up hope of pursuing a career in top-flight football and was playing for non-league Jack Moulds Athletic in Birmingham when Coventry manager Harry Storer turned up unannounced at the Timmins family home and persuaded him to sign for Coventry City.

 Timmins spent 11 years at Coventry, including three years as club captain.

 During the 1955–56 season, Timmins was touted by press as the "best full back outside the top flight" and speculation grew that he would join teammate Reg Matthews in the England squad.

-Coventry turned down a substantial bid from Newcastle United for Timmins during his time at Highfield Road.
+Coventry turned down substantial bids from Newcastle United and Celtic for Timmins during his time at Highfield Road.

 He played a total of 165 games (161 in the Football League) and scored five goals before leaving Coventry to join Leamington in 1959, aged 37.

 Timmins then spent the 1960–61 season coaching Evesham United before finally retiring aged 39.

-Timmins was a member of the Coventry City Former Players Association and was a regular at the club's official 'Legends' Days.
-After retiring from football, he worked for the Rover service department in Solihull and played for the works team.
+Charlie was a member of the Coventry City Former Players Association and was a regular at the club's official 'Legends' Days.

+After retiring from football, he worked for the Rover service department in Solihull and captained the works team.

-Timmins was diagnosed with prostate cancer and died at the Queen Elizabeth Hospital, Birmingham, during the early hours of 13 April 2010.
+Charlie died at the Queen Elizabeth Hospital, Birmingham, during the early hours of 13 April 2010.